-The name of this church shall be: Providence Bible Church of Fort Collins.
+The name of the church is: Providence Bible Church of Fort Collins.

 ARTICLE II: PURPOSE

 The purpose of this church is to glorify the God of the Scriptures by maintaining and promoting His worship both individually and corporately, by edifying His saints, and by evangelizing sinners.